IgorOlhovski/Drupal-Framework/README.txt

 Install to sites/all/themes

 To fully convert Framework to your own custom theme, it is encouraged that you:
- - Copy the 'framework' directory within sites/all/themes/ and rename it as 'yourthemename'
+ - COPY the 'framework' directory within sites/all/themes/ and rename it as 'yourthemename'
- - Change the filename and contents of the .info file accordingly
+ - Change the filename and contents of the .info file accordingly and remove all 'packing script' info at the end of the file
- - Use find/replace in template.php to replace 'framework' with 'yourthemename'
+ - Use find/replace in template.php and template.block-editing.inc to replace 'framework' with 'yourthemename'
  - Upload and enable the theme
  - Modify as needed